wiln/flash-console/branches/2.5beta/doc/ReadMe.txt

   * Added Cc.stack
   * Added Cc.autoStackPriority and defaultStackDepth in ConsoleConfig
   * Cc.fatal will get auto stack trace by default.
-  * External trace call will have channel name as first param, log text as second param and priority as third
+  * External trace call will have channel name as first param, log line as second param and priority as third
   * Removed tracingPriorty, prefixChannelNames, tracingChannels
   * Removed Cc.filterText and Cc.filterRegExp - use /filter in interface
   * Removed Cc.gc() - use memoryMonitor - G button in interface.
   * Removed Cc.remoteDelay. it is now always 1.
-  * Fixed bug with not being able to access array indexes in commandLine.
+  * Fixed bug with not being able to access array indexes.
   * Fixed bug with not sending too many log lines in remoting.

 ===2.35===